deadbits/cascade/README.md

 ### YAML Configuration

-Create a YAML file with the following structure:
+Modify the YAML config file data/config.yaml or create your own with the following structure:

 ```yaml
 # LLM type options: anthropic, openai, ollama:*